 Example: You want to see leads based on a combination of Source and Medium, for example, leads who found you though unpaid Bing searches.
 “Bing (source) / organic (medium)”.

-Definition of UTM used in example: A UTM parameter is a tag added to the end of a URL which, once clicked, sends data back to Google Analytics.
+Definition of UTM used in the example: A UTM parameter is a tag added to the end of a URL which, once clicked, sends data back to Google Analytics.